bullinteractive/html-starter/README.md

 # A basic HTML starter project with Sass and Gulp.js

-## Project Languages
+## Core Languages, Frameworks and Libraries
 1. HTML5
-2. Css w/ Sass
+2. CSS w/ Sass
 3. jQuery
-4. Node.js
+4. Node.js and npm

+> To-do: Extend this project to not require HTML but have a build script that you can configure to determine what launguage you would like to use for your templating engine.

 ## Installing Node.js